piceaTech/node-gitlab-2-github/README.md

 If this is set to true (default) then labels from GitLab will be converted to lowercase in GitHub.

+#### conversion.addIssueInformation

+If this is set to `true` (default) then issues and pull requests will get information about assignees (both), reviewers and approvers (PR only) added to their description.

 ### transfer

 #### transfer.milestones